sourcegraph/about/handbook/support/p4-enablement.md

 Finally run `p4 submit` to load the files to the depo on the server.

+### To edit files

+You must run `p4 edit ${filename}` before modifying files otherwise they are locked by default and set to read-only.

 ### Configuring Sourcegraph to sync dogfood depots

 Our [documentation](https://docs.sourcegraph.com/admin/repo/perforce) covers the requirements to sync to Sourcegraph, however for convienience it should be noted we have a user called `buildkite` on our dogfood instance who session ticket will not expire.
 To generate the ticket for this account reference our shared [1Password](https://team-sourcegraph.1password.com/vaults/dnrhbauihkhjs5ag6vszsme45a/allitems/lajspc6a5valfbsh3whpcb5bp4).